Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Results and discussion

-The remaining time domain features, EPR and RA, also exhibited high robustness ($r^{(m)} \geq 0.92$), confirming their reliability for impact identification tasks.
+The remaining time-domain features, EPR and RA, also exhibited high robustness ($r^{(m)} \geq 0.92$), confirming their reliability for impact identification tasks.
 In contrast, frequency-domain features demonstrated moderate robustness, with PCR, WPF, and PF achieving scores ranging from 0.89 to 0.93.
-Although these features maintained a sufficient level of robustness, they were more affected by noise and modal shifts compared to amplitude-based descriptors.
+Although these features remained sufficiently robust, they were more affected by noise and modal shifts than amplitude-based descriptors.

 Within the time-frequency domain, DM was significantly more sensitive to noise ($r^{(m)} = 0.63$), as indicated by increased scatter under perturbation.
 This greater sensitivity arises because noise predominantly affects high-frequency components, which are captured by the detailed coefficients~\citep{basu2005identification}, limiting its applicability under realistic operating conditions.